API¶

 - Returns:

-resample all channels using the given raster.
-See configure to select the interpolation method for interger channels
+Resample all channels using the given raster.
+See

 a float step value

-a channel name who’s timestamps will be used as raster (starting with asammdf 5.5.0)
+a channel name whose timestamps will be used as raster (starting with asammdf 5.5.0)

 an array (starting with asammdf 5.5.0)